 The old saying, “you’re so heavenly minded that you’re no earthly good,” is a lie.
 In fact, the more heavenly-minded a believer in Christ Jesus is, the more earthly good they will do.
 We are living in a time when the end of this age has finally come and the millennial reign of Jesus Christ is upon us.
 We are in the very transition zone between two ages—the church age is over and the kingdom age has begun.

 This Parousia and Epiphania process prepares us for the final Apokalupsis, which means “unveiling.”
 The Apokalupsis of Jesus Christ is the fully visible unveiling of Jesus when He comes for His people.
-It is the result of a culmination of first two waves preparing His overcoming bride to enter into full sonship and experience the Resurrection Power of His life that swallows up death forever (Romans 8:18-21, Revelation 1:1, 1 Corinthians 1:7-8).
+It is the result of a culmination of first two waves preparing His overcoming bride to enter into matured sonship and experience the Resurrection Power of His life that swallows up death forever (Romans 8:18-21, Revelation 1:1, 1 Corinthians 1:7-8).

-King David prophetically saw our day and the millennial age to come and whole heartedly sought the Lord to fully enter into His Presence.
+King David prophetically saw our day and the millennial age to come and wholeheartedly sought the Lord to fully enter into His Presence.
 Even under the Old Covenant, David set his sights on Zion and built the Tabernacle of David.
 These keys of David are used to open heaven and to keep it open.
 No one can close these doors.
 God rewarded David’s diligence to seek His face and dwell in union with Him by giving Him His Presence.
-Throughout history, many have sought the Lord as David did and now, at the end of the age, together, we enter the 7th Day rest and enjoy the full reward of God’s gracious gift—His Presence.
+Throughout history, many have sought the Lord as David did and now, at the end of the age, we enter the 7th Day rest together and enjoy the full reward of God’s gracious gift—His Presence.